SE3D: Testing the recovery of stellar population, dust and structural properties on mock-observed toy model and simulated galaxies: Discussion

 The challenge to reconcile simulations with the full range of $UVJ$ colours exhibited by observed galaxies was first noted by \citet{Wuyts2009b}, and has not been fully resolved in later cosmological simulations with more sophisticated RT treatment either \citep{Donnari2019,Akins2022,Gebek2025}.
 If anything, more precise photometry and photometric redshifts for the most dust reddened SFGs enabled by {\it JWST} has amplified this tension \citep{vanderWel2025}.
 Where successes were achieved in producing a larger spread of $UVJ$ colours, the synthetic colours did not exhibit the same dependence on galaxy stellar mass as observed \citep{Akins2022}.
 To some degree, the challenge to achieve sufficient reddening (and efficient reddening, not just obscuration), is also reflected in the IRX-$\beta$ diagram (see Section\ \ref{sec:obsdiagrams} and, e.g., \citealt{Schulz2020}).

 While we do not offer a solution to this conundrum, we point out that a priori the issue could be attributed to one (or multiple) of the following factors being off from the real conditions: (1) the amount of dust assigned to the simulated galaxies; (2) the global spatial distribution of dust with respect to that of the stars; (3) the local dust distribution on subgalactic and birth cloud scales; (4) the intrinsic emission (and spatial distribution) of the stellar populations.
+For a more elaborate display of the impact on SDs from varying global or local parameters, we refer the reader to Appendix C in R26.

 The last factor is likely of lesser concern: TNG galaxies have been shown to reasonably reproduce the evolving galaxy stellar mass function, star-forming main sequence and even resolved star formation profiles \citep{Pillepich2018b,Nelson2021}.
 For a given distribution of stellar populations, different stellar population synthesis models induce colour changes that, while non-negligible, are overall modest \citep[e.g.,][]{Akins2022}.